mozilla/mozdef-event-framework/docs/source/usage/examples.rst

 Examples
 ========

-We've  included some sample scripts you can modify for your deployment
+We've  included some sample scripts you can modify for your deployment.
+You'll want to replace the [env:variables]: for 'SERVICE' and 'API_PATH' to whatever you have decided upon for your event source pipeline and API gateway path.

 Buildpsec Example
 -----------------